ZoopEcoEvo/OWA_CTmax/Output/Reports/report.md

 # Trait correlations

-Across species, thermal limits tend to decrease with increasing body size.
+Across lineages, thermal limits tend to decrease with increasing body size.
 The relationship between measured lengths and CTmax from these assays is shown below.
+This figure includes all individuals (even those smaller than 0.72mm) - this highlights why exclusion of the smaller individuals is worth considering.
+Since smaller individuals tend to be from the HA and HH lineages, these might have CTmax values that seem higher than in reality.

 ``` r
 ggplot(full_data, aes(x = length, y = ctmax)) +